martinthk/farkle/README.md

 # farkle
-A dice game that rolls dices to create a range of scoring combinations.
+Farkle is a dice game that rolls 6 dices to create a range of scoring combinations.
+It is multi-player with a minimum of two players, but no upper limit on the number of participants.